 Familiar atmosphere and modern learning environment

 The learning environment is modern.
-Students have access to digital media and fabrication facilities that include computers with architectural software solutions and integrated design tools such as scanners, printers, a high-quality large format color plotter, 3D-printers, 3D-scanner, laser cutters, CNC router and many other tools and equipment for students to use.
+Students have access to digital media and fabrication facilities that include computers with architectural software solutions and integrated design tools such as scanners, printers, a high-quality large-format color plotter, 3D-printers, 3D-scanner, laser cutters, CNC router and many other tools and equipment for students to use.
 We also have a reference library with architectural books and journals.
-Facilities include open space work area with drawing tables for all students, a crafts workroom and an art studio.
-The TamArk students' guild has its own quarters including a cosy kitchen, where students can take breaks, relax and connect with fellow students.
-A free wireless network is available on whole campus.
+Facilities include open space work area with drawing tables for all students, a crafts workroom, and an art studio.
+The TamArk students' guild has its own quarters including a cozy kitchen, where students can take breaks, relax and connect with fellow students.
+A free wireless network is available on the whole campus.

-The Master’s Degree Programme in Architecture includes 120 credits.
-Full-time students complete the programme in four semesters.
+The Master’s Degree Program in Architecture includes 120 credits.
+Full-time students complete the program in four semesters.
 90 credits are awarded for completing a set of professional studies, major subject studies and elective studies, which will take three semesters.
-Students spend the last semester of the two-year programme writing their master's thesis, which is worth 30 credits.
+Students spend the last semester of the two-year program writing their master's thesis, which is worth 30 credits.

-The programme is conducted entirely in English.
-All courses, exams and student services are offered in English, so good language skills are required.
+The program is conducted entirely in English.
+All courses, exams, and student services are offered in English, so good language skills are required.

 Professional studies (52 credits)

 Professional Studies in Architecture are mandatory courses offering you a strong set of professional skills during your first year.
 TUT is especially known for its generalistic education concept.
 The studies will give you a comprehensive and solid foundation in many disciplinary areas that form a necessary background knowledge for an architect.

 Major subject studies cover the first semester of the second year.
 Courses are mandatory and structured by one main design studio plus four supporting courses.
 The main design studio is a cross-disciplinary course with an emphasis on sustainability and an annually varying theme in the field of architecture.